Academic Regulations and Graduation Requirements: Common Advising Questions

 - Grade point average of at least 74.00

-- Completion of a major
+- Completion of one major

 - At least six semesters of residency (for students entering as first-year students)